 All members will have received an email from the BRS system with details on how to register – please check your spam folder if you haven’t received an email.
 See how to get started here BRS Beginner’s Guide

-The tab to book online is available here and also in the drop-down menu immediately above.
+The tab to book can be found via the BRS Beginner’s Guide and also in the drop-down menu immediately above.

-Current bookings are for single or up to, 4-balls and a maximum of two, nine hole rounds per day.
+Current bookings are for single, 2-balls, 3 and 4-balls depending on the latest Scottish Golf Covid guidelines and a maximum of two, nine hole rounds per day.
 The Chrome browser tends to work best and the app is great for booking on the move.
 Don’t forget to cancel your tee booking if you decide not to play.
 The system seems to be working well, so if you are experiencing problems:

 - check that your device is up to date, has enough memory and that you have registered with BRS using your Username (up to 5 numbers) and correct password;